mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 This article takes LeNet network as an example to introduce the operation methods of saving, loading and converting models in mindspore.

-Before operation, the following documents should be prepared:
+Firstly, the following documents should be prepared:

 - MNIST dataset.

 - Pretrained model file of LeNet network:`checkpoint-lenet_1-1875.ckpt`.

-- Data augmentation files`dataset_process.py`, use data augmentation method`create_dataset`, which can refer to the data agumentation method`create_dataset` defined in the official website [Implementing an Image Classification Application](https://www.mindspore.cn/tutorial/training/en/master/quick_start/quick_start.html).
+- Data augmentation files`dataset_process.py`, use the data augmentation method`create_dataset`, which can refer to the data agumentation method`create_dataset` defined in the official website [Implementing an Image Classification Application](https://www.mindspore.cn/tutorial/training/en/master/quick_start/quick_start.html).

 - Define the LeNet network.